flare-foundation/attestation-client/docs/attestation-types/00002-balance-decreasing-transaction.md

   - description: Index of the sourceAddress on UTXO chains.
 - `sourceAddress`:
   - type: `bytes32`,
   - description: Hash of the source address as a string.
-For utxo transactions with multiple input addresses this is the address that is on the input indicated by `inUtxo` parameter.
+For UTXO transactions with multiple input addresses this is the address that is on the input indicated by `inUtxo` parameter.
 - `spentAmount`:
   - type: `int256`
   - description: The amount that went out of the `sourceAddress`, in smallest underlying units.
 On non-UTXO chains it includes both the payment value and fee (gas).
-For utxo chains it is calculcated as `outgoing_amount - returned_amount` and can be negative, that's why signed `int256` is used.
+For UTXO chains it is calculated as `outgoing_amount - returned_amount` and can be negative, that's why signed `int256` is used.
 - `paymentReference`:
   - type: `bytes32`
   - description: If the attestation provider detects that the transaction is actually a valid payment (same conditions as for Payment), it should set this field to its the paymentReference.
 Otherwise, paymentReference must be 0.